dhewg/esphome-miot/README.md

 ## ESPHome components for MIoT devices

-These [ESPHome](https://esphome.io/) components are designed for [MIoT devices](https://home.miot-spec.com/) adhering to the [Xiaomi Miot Serial Communication](https://github.com/blakadder/miot) protocol.
+These [ESPHome](https://esphome.io/) components are designed for [MIoT devices](https://home.miot-spec.com/) which adhere to the [Xiaomi MIoT Serial Communication](https://github.com/blakadder/miot) protocol.

 Such devices contain two microcontrollers, one actually controls the hardware, and the other acts as a LAN/cloud gateway.

-This allows you to replace the firmware on the latter, hence liberating your devices from the vendor cloud.
+These components allow you to replace the firmware on the latter, hence liberating your devices from the vendor cloud.

 Since this uses [ESPHome](https://esphome.io/), adding your liberated devices to [Home Assistant](https://www.home-assistant.io/) becomes a breeze with the [official integration](https://www.home-assistant.io/integrations/esphome/):